 All the Winter Sports

 Skiers and snowboarders will have their pick of several resorts including Sierra-at-Tahoe, Kirkwood (known for its deep powder), and the activity-packed Heavenly Lake Tahoe.
-For winter activities off the slopes, check out Heavenly's 500-foot-long tubing hill and scenic gondola.
+For winter activities off the slopes, check out Heavenly's 500-foot-long tubing hill.
 Go deep into backcountry with Lake Tahoe Adventures' ultimate snowmobile rides.
 Going in the summer?
 Edgewood Tahoe is home to an absolutely stunning, top-rated golf course—even Tiger Woods and Arnold Palmer have teed up here.

-It's time to get high—South Tahoe has some of the best views in the area, from the scenic gondola ride at Heavenly (with a cocoa stop at the Cafe Blue and lunch at Tamarack Lodge) to uncrowded views of Emerald Bay covered in snow.
+It's time to get high—South Tahoe has some of the best views in the area, from the scenic gondola ride at Heavenly (with lunch at Tamarack Lodge) to uncrowded views of Emerald Bay covered in snow.
 If you don't mind having pink cheeks, jump out of a plane with Skydive Lake Tahoe.
 You'll see not just the South Shore, but the entire Lake Tahoe Basin in one fell swoop.
 Enhance it all with a pre-viewing trip to Tahoe Wellness, the area's first locally owned cannabis dispensary.